String Quartet No. 10 (Shostakovich): IV. Allegretto – Andante

-three movements are heard again, against the new rondo theme, including the passacaglia heme of the third movement, which is played fortississimo, creating a contrast against the movement's largely muted texture.
+three movements are heard again, against the new rondo theme, including the passacaglia theme of the third movement, which is played fortississimo, creating a contrast against the movement's largely muted texture.
 The movement ends, marked morendo as with the first movement, creating an uncertain finish.
 The DSCH cryptogram also returns in this movement.

 A typical performance takes around 9 minutes.